DBA Business Certificate Forms

 No. However, you must provide a copy upon request.

 Are business certificates public documents?

 Yes.
 The business certificates are on file with the Town Clerk's Office until one year after expiration, and may be viewed by anyone making a request.
-Copies are currently available for 20¢ a page.
+Copies are available for a fee in accordance with Public Records Laws.

 For further information about filing a business certificate in Easton contact the Town Clerk's Office at email@example.com.
 The Town Clerks Office will NOT offer legal advice or interpretation of the laws.